Phineus (son of Belus): Mythology

-Phineus' presumed motive in marrying Andromeda was to strengthen his claim to the throne, rather than any interest in the girl herself.
-Cepheus scolded his brother for this outburst, pointing out that he had done nothing to help Andromeda in the crisis, but Phineus still cast his spear at Perseus.
-Although he missed, a fierce battle ensued in which many fell, until Perseus held up the head of the Gorgon, turning all his remaining enemies (except for Phineus) to stone.
-Amazed by this, Phineus pleaded for his life with his gaze averted, but Perseus approached him and held the head before his eyes, turning Phineus also to stone.
+In Ovid's account Perseus asked for Andromeda's hand in return for saving the girl from the sea-monster Cetus, to whom an oracle had ordained Andromeda be sacrificed as punishment for her mother Cassiopeia's boast that she was more beautiful than the Nereids.
+Perseus was successful, but as he recounted his deeds to the court, a spear-brandishing Phineus interrupted him, angry that he was being deprived of the woman who had been betrothed to him.
+Cepheus scolded his brother for this outburst, pointing out that he had done nothing to help Andromeda in the crisis, but Phineus still attacked.
+Phineus's spear missed, and Perseus responded in kind.
+A bloody battle ensued until Perseus held up the head of the Gorgon, turning all his remaining enemies - except for Phineus - to stone.
+Amazed by this, Phineus pleaded for his life with his gaze averted, but Perseus approached him and held the head before his eyes, turning Phineus to stone as well.